pomeg-letterbombers/pokemon-ace-notes/docs/faq.md

 Ideally, this movement should start in a box that has all of its slots filled with Pokémon.
-This also assumes that the boxes you want to clear of invisible bad eggs also already had Pokémon moved to a different.
+This also assumes that the boxes you want to clear of invisible bad eggs also already had Pokémon moved to a different box.

 Make sure you are in the PC’s **Move Pokémon** mode.